-Note: In case you want to enable the vendor to collect order & payment from non-connected sellers, you simply need to check the ‘Non-connected seller' section shown in the screenshot above.
+Note: In case you want to enable the vendor to collect order & payment from non-connected sellers, you simply need to check the ‘Non-connected seller' section shown in screenshot below.

 The Saved cards option allows users to pay with their saved cards during the checkout process.
-Stripe serve saves the card details (not on your stores) and this ensure security.
+Stripe serve saves the card details (not on your stores) and thus ensure security.

 Credentials to Setup Stripe on Your Marketplace

 The Stripe Settings has Live Credentials and Test Credentials configuration.

 Here, you have to enter the secret key and publishable key in case of live transactions.
 You can also test the payment system using the test credentials.